Twitter shares jump on rise in user numbers, revenue

 The company averaged 152 million daily users during the last three months of the year, up from 145 million during the previous quarter.

-While the net income figure was below analyst forecasts for $231 million, other figures cheered investors, sending shares up a sharp 16% to $38.88 in late morning trading Thursday.
+While the net income figure was below analyst forecasts for $231 million, other figures cheered investors, sending shares up nearly 18% to $39.30 in early afternoon trading Thursday.

 The sales figure was on the upper end of market expectations, according to data provider FactSet.
 And the number of active daily users was above the forecast for 147 million.